If you're launching intranet software for your organization, you should first of all give yourself a pat on the back.

 Whatever your motives may be, it's important to get them down on paper and translate them into concrete goals.

-If you have any intention on using your social intranet for external purposes, such as providing customer support, or opening up a forum for discussions and communication, you'll get a lot of mileage out of creating a promotional campaign.
+If you have any intention on using your intranet for external purposes, such as customer support or collaborating with partners, you'll get a lot of mileage out of creating a promotional campaign.

 After all, you want your customers (both current and potential) to be aware of the changes you're making, and what better way to do so then to build a creative marketing campaign?